waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

 ```

 :::info
-Take a look at the [Find the Node Addresses](/guides/run-nwaku-node#find-the-node-addresses) guide for steps on locating your WebSocket listening address.
+Secure WebSocket (`wss`) is not required for local development, as the [secure context restriction](/guides/js-waku/debug-waku-dapp#checking-websocket-setup) does not apply when your website is served locally, like on `localhost` or `127.0.0.1`.
 :::

-For example, consider a `nwaku` node that enabled WebSocket for local development on port `8001`:
+For example, consider a `nwaku` node that enabled WebSocket for local testing on port `8001`:

 ```bash
 ./build/wakunode2 \